All aboard for an exciting tale of steam-powered automatons, a bloodthirsty sasquatch, colorful circuses,

 In chapter one we learn that Will's dad has been working on the railway.
 Will is invited to visit his father up on the line but on the way the train is attacked by a sasquatch.
-The owner of the line Mr Van Horne has organised a ceremony featuring the installation of the last rail spike.
+The owner of the line, Mr Van Horne, has organised a ceremony featuring the installation of the last rail spike.
 To mark the occasion this spike is gold and encrusted with diamonds.
 Will is given the honor of hammering in the spike but the celebratory gun fire sets of a huge avalanche.
 Will, his dad, Mr Van Horne and Brogan are among the survivors as the snow engulfs the scene.
 Three years later the train is now ready to set off but Brogan still has his sights set on that spike.
 He will stop at nothing, including murder, to win this prize.
 Also seeking a prize is Mr Dorian the circus manager.
 He wants a painting owned by Van Horne but it seems the owner will not part with this 'treasure'.
-Sadly now Van Horne is dead but he is on the train in a special carriage.
+Sadly now Van Horne is dead but he riding the train in a special carriage which contains his coffin.

 The train is speeding through the countryside and so is Will because Brogan wants the key to Van Horne's coffin rail car and Will is now holding it after the guard from the funeral car is killed.
 Helping him with all of this Will has a wonderful friend - circus performer Maren.
 Her skill with locks, her tightrope expertise and her courage all help Will escape certain death more than once.

 I have been a fan of Canadian author Kenneth Oppel for many years.
 I highly recommend you look for the trilogy which begins with Airborn and the quartet which begins with Silverwing.